AI For Active Roof Leak Calls

 - Average emergency repair, temporary-protection, or replacement opportunity value

-- Water entry, room affected, roof access, photo, insurance, and timing context captured.
+- Water entry, affected room, ceiling, attic, roof access, photo, insurance, and timing context captured.

-- Unsafe roof, ladder, electrical, structural, and exact-price questions routed by approved rules.
+- Unsafe roof, ladder, electrical, structural, and exact-price questions sent to staff by approved rules.

-- Repair, temporary-protection, inspection, replacement, and documentation paths separated.
+- Repair, temporary-protection, inspection, replacement, water-damage, and documentation paths separated.

 What missed calls actually look like for emergency roofing active-leak calls